ShockRabbit/zebi/README.md

 - write config file
 - run install script
     - ``sh install.sh``
-- input config file path
+- enter your config file path
-- input password
+- enter your password

 # How to write config file ?
 - write config for each [support list](#support-list)